Croatia Economic Outlook

 October 3, 2017The economy should continue to grow at a healthy pace this year and next, buttressed by a growing tourism sector, solid household spending and increased EU funding.
 Nevertheless, some downside risks to the outlook remain, from multiple lawsuits associated with the Agrokor crisis and a possible tightening cycle by the ECB.
 Panelists project GDP will grow 2.9% in 2017 and 2.7% in 2018, up 0.1 percentage points from last month.

 Croatia Economic News

-In August, consumer prices declined 0.2% over the previous month, which was a softer drop than July’s 0.7% decrease.
+In August, consumer prices were flat from the previous month, following July’s 0.7% decrease.